palmenhq/palmenhq.dev-archived/source/_posts/diy-static-site-generator-pt-3.md

 }
 ```

-Finally, you will need to install this browser plugin for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/livereload-web-extension/) or [Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en).
+Finally, you will need to install a live reload browser plugin for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/livereload-web-extension/) or [Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en).
 Why, do you ask?
 It'll listen to the live reload server, which signals to the browser extension whenever a file changed, and the browser extension will automatically reload the page.
 It's like the cheap version of [hot module replacement](https://stackoverflow.com/questions/24581873/what-exactly-is-hot-module-replacement-in-webpack).

-As for the final step: We now have two ways of building our app; in development mode and production mode.
-You can start your development server (with source maps and live reload) with `NODE_ENV=development yarn gulp watch` and the production build with `NODE_ENV=production yarn gulp`.
-But in order to not have to remember these long commands, lets amend `package.json`:

-As a final step, live reload will build our files on every file change.
-However, we also need to concurrently serve the `dist` diretory to see our files in the browser.
+As a final step, gulp watch will build our files on every file change.
+However, we also need to concurrently serve the `dist` directory to see our files in the browser.
 We'll use the `concurrently` package for this: `yarn add -D concurrently`.
 Now we can run `NODE_ENV=development yarn concurrently -n hs,gulp 'yarn hs dist' 'yarn gulp watch'` to develop very neatly.
+As for the production build, we'll need to run it like `NODE_ENV=production yarn gulp`.
 However, these are some long commands to remember, so lets ad them to `package.json`:

 ```json package.json
   "scripts": {